Whey vs Plant Protein Powder: Which Is Better

 If you’re lactose intolerant or following a vegan lifestyle, plant protein is your go-to choice.

-Made from sources like peas, rice, or hemp, it’s easy on the stomach and keeps you away from animal products.
+Made from sources like peas, rice, or hemp, it’s easy on the stomach and helps you avoid animal products.

 On the flip side, if you’re okay with dairy, whey protein is an excellent choice, known for its comprehensive amino acid profile.

-• Allergies: Always check the labels for potential allergens like soy or gluten.
+- Allergies: Always check labels for potential allergens such as soy or gluten.

 Considering Fitness Goals